 Suspensions And Expulsions Disproportionately Impact Minorities

-“It seems like mandating a uniform punishment should be racially neutral, but in fact zero tolerance policy results in black students being treated more harshly,” Rosenbaum says.
+“It seems like mandating a uniform punishment should be racially neutral, but in fact zero tolerance policies result in Black students being treated more harshly,” Rosenbaum says.
 “My research suggests that suspension is used in a racially discriminatory way.
-Being tall in height is a risk factor for suspension for black males, but not black females or non-black students.”
+Being tall in height is a risk factor for suspension for Black males, but not Black females or non-Black students.”

-Of course, discrimination is not the only explanation for why minority students are may be removed from the classroom disproportionately.
-It is possible that black students are more likely to act out in school for a variety of socioeconomic reasons, resulting in suspension or expulsion.
+Of course, discrimination is not the only explanation for why minority students may be removed from the classroom disproportionately.
+It is possible that Black students are more likely to act out in school for a variety of socioeconomic reasons, resulting in suspension or expulsion.

 Whatever the reason, the outcome is clear: Minority students are more likely to get in trouble in school, and this sets them up for long-term failure.
-“It is hard establish causation here,” says Beidi Dong, professor of criminology at George Mason University, “but when they do get in trouble, research has shown that [minority students] are more likely to face serious consequences that lead to more trouble.”
+“It is hard to establish causation here,” says Beidi Dong, Ph.D., a professor of criminology at George Mason University.
+“But when they do get in trouble, research has shown that [minority students] are more likely to face serious consequences that lead to more trouble.”

-And society, as a whole, loses out when minority students are thrust from the classroom.
-One National Academy of Science panel found that the US is producing fewer black male doctors than in the past.
-When they tried to figure out why, several reasons surfaced but one resonated as particularly tragic—the disproportionate rate at which black students are kicked out of school.
+Society as a whole, too, loses out when minority students are thrust from the classroom.
+One National Academy of Science panel found that the U.S. is producing fewer Black male doctors than in the past.
+When they tried to figure out why, several reasons surfaced but one resonated as particularly tragic — the disproportionate rate at which Black students are kicked out of school.

 Do Suspensions Work?

 Studies supporting suspension and expulsion are few and far between.
 “Some research indicates that exclusionary discipline used in moderation could be benign, but that overly punitive environments are toxic,” Dong says.
-But, as a rule, experts agree that even the most disruptive students are better served through discipline that keeps them in the classroom.
-“A positive school environment and greater student achievement may be attained through a host of programs that help students develop academic skills and career plans,” Dong adds
+As a rule, however, experts agree that even the most disruptive students are better served through discipline that keeps them in the classroom.
+“A positive school environment and greater student achievement may be attained through a host of programs that help students develop academic skills and career plans.”

 And whatever is gained by kicking out disruptive students may be lost in other ways.
 Perhaps the sort of school that kicks out its problems rather than dealing with them fosters a toxic and underachieving student body, Hirschfield speculates.
-“Too many suspensions could also be disruptive and could undermine students’ perceptions of a caring, respectful, and supportive school climate,” he says, citing a 2013 study suggesting that.
+“Too many suspensions could also be disruptive and could undermine students’ perceptions of a caring, respectful, and supportive school climate,” he says, citing a 2013 study.
 “In schools with higher suspension rates, non-suspended students score lower on standardized tests.”
-In any case, when it comes to school exclusion

 “I am not aware of studies showing positive outcomes,” Hirschfield says.